-A WEE CHRISSIE PRESENT for Hackneyites who like to go on a healthy walk before Christmas lunch: the Prince George is joining the barrel of pubs that open on the big day.
-And so is the Virgin Queen.
+A CHRISSIE PRESENT for Hackneyites who like a healthy walk before Christmas lunch: the Prince George is joining the barrel of pubs that open on the big day.
+And so is sister pub the Virgin Queen.

 Every year Loving Dalston publishes a guide to Christmas Day pub openings in and around Hackney, a guide so far exclusive to this site.

 A few pubs have dropped out over the years because custom has not justified the costs.
 Other boozers have taken their place as more pubs decide that food makes the figures add up.
 Do not, however, expect to turn up on the day and get a seat for a three-course meal.
 Dinner sessions sometimes book up weeks ahead.